 Herbert W. Armstrong’s Religious Roots (The origin of Herbert’s unique doctrines)

 2 HWA is known to have plagiarized / copied his doctrines from other religious groups; i. e., the Jehovah’s Witnesses, Mormonism (which has occult roots), and 7th-day Adventists, along with distorting historical church documents.
 See: Plagiarized / Copied Doctrine from Others.
 For evidence of HWA’s copying from the Jehovah’s Witnesses, read chapter three, Pt.
-2 and chapter six of “Mystery of the Ages (a critical review)” [available as PDF download] (search for the word “Watchtower”) and for his copying from Mormonism, see chapter two of the same review (search for the phrase “Latter Day Saints).
+2 and chapter six of “Mystery of the Ages (a critical review)” [PDF] (search for the word “Watchtower”) and for his copying from Mormonism, see chapter two of the same review (search for the phrase “Latter Day Saints).

 Mike’s Enlightenment Page (Info on Philadelphia Church of God)